lelutin/puppet-apt/README.md

 answers to debconf or pin to a certain version.

 To use preseeding you need to set the `use_seed` parameter to true.
-For example, if you wish to provide a preseed file for the locales package, you would place the `locales.seed` file in `site_apt/templates/${::lsbdistcodename}/locales.seeds` and then include the following in your manifest:
+For example, if you wish to provide a preseed template for the locales package, you would place the `locales.seed` file in `site_apt/templates/${::lsbdistcodename}/locales.seeds` and then include the following in your manifest: